2018 new phone release calendar

 Well, let us explain.
 The iPhone SE 2 we've all been waiting for may not be the cheap, small iPhone we're expecting.
 In fact it may be an iPhone X SE, with a larger screen and higher price tag.

 According to rumours the new SE will still be cheaper than the iPhone X, but cheap is not a word we'd associate with a phone that might still cost £649.

 It's likely the phone will see a 6.01in LCD screen with an iPhone X-like notch, but it will lose 3D Touch to cut down costs.

 With no Spring Apple Event it's likely the iPhone SE 2 will be announced at WWDC, which has now been confirmed for 4 June.

 Three new Google Pixel phones are expected to land on 4 October 2018, with one of them potentially poised as a rival to the iPhone X.

 Codenamed Crosshatch, Albacore and Blueline, we know that these new pure Android phones will run the to-be-announced Android 9.0 P, and that they will likely carry the 10nm (second-gen) Snapdragon 845 processor and feature 18:9 pOLED panels.

-Tipped for February's MWC tradeshow, but now all but confirmed for launch at a separate Paris event on 27 March, the P20 will be successor to the company's current flagship, the P10.
+Originally tipped for February's MWC tradeshow, but now all but confirmed for launch at a separate Paris event on 27 March, the P20 will be successor to the company's current flagship, the P10.
 It will arrive in standard, Lite and Pro models.

 In common with the Mate 10 the P20 standard and Pro models will likely get the Kirin 970 chip, which Huawei claims delivers 25 times better CPU performance and 50 times greater energy efficiency.